Sharing the heart of Christ

-Open to youth in 7th through 12th grades, our youth group meets together midweek to deepen friendships, study scripture, and learn about service.
+Our United Methodist Youth Fellowship (U.M.Y.F.) meets weekly at 6:00 pm on Wednesdays.
+Open to youth in 7th through 12th grades, the group meets together to deepen friendships, study scripture, and learn about service.
 They serve throughout the year and take an interstate summer mission trip.
-Midweek United Methodist Youth Fellowship (U.M.Y.F.) meets weekly during the evenings on either Tuesdays or Wednesdays.
-Please ask James Hamilton, who is our Director of Youth Ministries, for the days and times of U.M.Y.F.
+Youth are encouraged to follow safety protocols.

 Do you have additional questions or want to get involved?
-Please email James at firstname.lastname@example.org.
+Please email James Hamilton at email@example.com.

 If you would like for your child to be baptized, please contact Pastor John Kay at PastorJohnKay@gmail.com.

-At a reasonable tuition rate, we offer the Kavanaugh Kid's Day Out program on Mondays and Wednesdays.
-For details please see the Kid’s Day Out tab above or click here.
+For details about our Kavanaugh Kid's Day Out, please see the Kid’s Day Out tab above or click here.

 ... through missions